 This is one of the easier oaks to identify.
 Note the acorns, which are almost completely covered by their knobby cups; the leaves, whose lobes are long and narrow, with wide sinuses between them; and (in Missouri) the location: these grow naturally only in wet forests along the Mississippi and Meramec rivers.

-This large native shrub occurs in and along dry, rocky streambeds in southern and east-central Missouri.
-The flowers are yellow, ribbonlike and—get this—bloom as early as January.
-When they mature (in the fall), the seeds are ejected forcefully, to a distance of up to 30 feet!
+Ozark witch-hazel is a large native shrub that grows along dry, rocky streambeds in southern and east-central Missouri.
+The flowers are yellow, ribbonlike and bloom as early as January.
+In the fall, the seeds are ejected forcefully, to a distance of up to 30 feet!

 “Way down yonder in the pawpaw patch” is an old song you might be familiar with—but today, surprisingly few Missourians know a pawpaw tree when they see one.
 This is a good tree to know, especially when the large, sweet fruit are ripening!